IAS 36 goodwill impairment review, VIU basis, oil price and other assumptions, climate change, oil company

 The recoverability of deferred tax assets is also affected by the group’s oil and natural gas price assumptions as these could impact the estimate of future taxable profits.
 See Note 9 for further information.

-Global oil production increased by 1.4% in 2024 with this growth predominantly coming from non-OPEC countries as OPEC+ continued its output reductions.
-Global oil demand growth slowed, increasing by 0.9% in 2024 as we leave the post-Covid recovery period and Chinese demand fell short of forecasts.
-Brent dropped by nearly $2 per barrel in 2024 in response to lacklustre demand growth and increasing supply.
-While geopolitical risk (e.g., tariffs, sanctions) may support prices in the short-term, bp’s long-term assumption for oil prices is lower than the 2024 average as oil demand is likely to fall such that the price levels needed to encourage sufficient investment to meet global oil demand will also be lower.
+Global oil production increased by 3mmb/d (3%) in 2025, with non-OPEC+ countries contributing nearly 60% of the growth.
+Global oil demand grew by only 0.8% in 2025, almost entirely accounted for by non-OECD countries, following sharp fall in oil demand from Brazil, India and China.
+The global supply/demand imbalance of around 2.2mmb/d weighed on prices, with Dated Brent down by nearly $12 per barrel.
+While geopolitical risk (e.g., tariffs, sanctions) may support prices in the short-term, bp’s long-term assumption for oil prices is lower than the 2025 average as oil demand is likely to fall such that the price levels needed to encourage sufficient investment to meet global oil demand will also be lower.

 Oil and natural gas reserves